catgirlfighter/RimWorld_CommonSense/README.md

 Credits to:
 - the guy, that made Harmony.
 It allowed to make this mod;
 - Brrainz discord channel for helping with all the things;
-- chrisxlite for chinese translation.
+- chrisxlite and HawnHan for chinese translation.